sturlabragason/sturlabragason.github.io/_posts/2023-03-01-SynapseAPI.md

 ## Setting up the Environment

-To set up the environment for this project, we utilized Azure DevOps and Terraform to deploy the proprietary solution for Azure.
+To set up the environment for this project, I utilized Azure DevOps and Terraform to deploy the proprietary solution for Azure.
 The solution included various resources such as Azure Functions, Synapse serverless instance, and storage accounts, all of which were deployed using Terraform.

-The Terraform code is deployed using Azure Devops Pipelines and several <code>__variables__</code> are replaced before running <code>terraform apply</code> allowing for some of the tricks we see in the code later.
+The Terraform code is deployed using Azure Devops Pipelines and several <code>__variables__</code> are replaced before running <code>terraform apply</code> allowing for some of the tricks I see in the code later.
 The default Azure Devops agents also have both [Azure CLI and PowerShell installed](https://github.com/actions/runner-images/blob/main/images/linux/Ubuntu2204-Readme.md).

 ## Using Terraform to Provision the Synapse Serverless Instance and creating the database